Bouquet algebra of toric ideals: Introduction

 In the class of \emph{generalized robust} toric ideals, introduced in \cite{T}, the universal Markov basis equals the universal Gr\"obner basis.
 One very nice property of this class of ideals is that it properly includes the class of robust toric ideals, see \cite[Corollary 5.12]{T} and \cite[Example 3.6]{T}.
 The third class are toric ideals whose circuits equal the Graver basis.
 A proper subclass is the set of unimodular toric ideals, where equality of these bases has numerous and beautiful consequences in hyperplane arrangements, resolutions, spectral sequences, and algebraic geometry, see \cite{BPS}.
-The fourth class are toric ideals whose indispensable binomials form a Graver basis; we name this class \emph{$\emptyset$-Lawrence} and a priori is just a subclass of robust toric ideals.
-However, if the conjecture of Boocher et al.\ were true then it would imply that robust toric ideals are exactly $\emptyset$-Lawrence.
+The fourth class are toric ideals whose indispensable binomials form a Graver basis; this class is named by Sullivant \emph{strongly robust}, see \cite{Su}, since a priori it is just a subclass of robust toric ideals.
+The more technical name for strongly robust ideals, which are introduced in Section~\ref{sec:EqualBases}, is \emph{$\emptyset$-Lawrence}.
+However, it is conjectured that all robust toric ideals are minimally generated by their Graver bases, see \cite[Question 6.1]{BBDLMNS}, in other words, that all robust toric ideals are strongly robust.
 As we will see below, bouquets are exactly what can be used to classify toric ideals that belong to this class.
-Here, all five sets of binomials from the diagram except $\mathcal C(A)$ are equal, expected as second Lawrence liftings are a special case.
+Here, all five sets of binomials from the diagram except $\mathcal C(A)$ are equal, which is expected as second Lawrence liftings are a special case.
 Finally, the fifth class of toric ideals are those for which the set of indispensable binomials equals the universal Markov basis, that is, they have a unique minimal system of generators.
 A proper subclass of these are generic toric ideals \cite{PS}, where all binomials in a minimal generating set have full support.